Are Overweight Chihuahuas Unhealthy?

 Check out our main post that showcases all our chihuahua fact articles!

 Because additional weight can put stress on joints and bones, your pup may have to deal with arthritis from a very early age.
 They could also be at a higher risk of developing Type II Diabetes, which could mean they are in need of an increased amount of insulin.

 It is important to have your overweight chihuahua looked at by your local veterinarian.
 If they do in fact have diabetes and do need insulin, it is important that they get it or they could go into diabetic shock.
 There could be other medical conditions too that can cause a weight issue so it’s best to get your fur kid checked.

 The added stress on joints and bones can also cause issues with their back and spine that will be important to address with your veterinarian as well.

-All of these issues could result in the need for additional medications be taken as well being placed on a healthy diet to help them lose the excess weight.
+All of these issues could result in the need for additional medications to be taken as well as being placed on a healthy diet to help them lose the excess weight.

 In addition, being obese can put your little friend at higher risk of developing high blood pressure, also known as hypertension.
 This is very dangerous for your pet, as it will cause added stress to be placed on their organs and tissues, which in turn can increase their chances of having these organs fail.

 However, this is not even the worst that can happen.
 Obesity increases your pet’s risk of heart disease.
 In order to handle all of the extra fat within the body, the heart must work overtime, pumping additional blood.

 When combined with the added stress placed on their organs, your pet is more likely to develop heart disease.